This post curates free stroke recovery tools available online.

 Following tools will help you in your movement recovery journey.
 Create your own programs because government-funded rehab programs provide only a limited number of sessions in any part of the world.

 And, keep in mind that “Time is brain”.

 You can download it for free.

-It is a product of five years of research by an international panel from Canada, the US, Australia, New Zealand, The Netherlands, the UK, and Sweden.
+An international panel have developed this app from Canada, the US, Australia, New Zealand, The Netherlands, the UK, and Sweden.

 Via Therapy uses virtual reality technology.

 It helps stroke survivors regain movement and function in affected body parts.

 One of the main benefits of Via Therapy is that it allows stroke survivors to practice movements and tasks in a safe and controlled environment.